cainam/home-cluster-deployment/ansible/README.md

 - security: add to build
 - security: log all incoming connections on gateway
 - deploy: replace image builds by images.yaml
-- gentoo: change services section to reload, enabled and started
 - generate playbook doc with tags described